alexmackenzie-wx/blog/Desktop/deno_blog/blog/posts/developer_tool_history.md

 - AWS released EC2 in 2006.
 - Heroku founded in 2007.
 - GitHub founded in 2007.
+- Hive developed at Facebook in 2007.
+- Hive contributed to Apache in 2008.
 - Google App Engine launched in 2008.
 - Homebrew created by Max Howell in 2009.
 - Microosft Azure launched in 2010.
 - Docker released in 2013.